+In 2011 and 2012 the Vista exploration program at the Batman deposit consisted of 18 diamond core containing 13,035.5 meters that targeted both infill definitional drilling and step-out drilling.
+TABLE 10-1 contains information for the 18 drillholes completed.

+Note: drillholes VB11-004 to VB11-011 were geotechnical drillholes and were not assay, and therefore not part of this estimate.
+Tt would recommend that in the future, drillholes drilled for axillary purposes are given independent identification naming/number schemes to avoid confusion.

-In 2010 and 2011 the Vista exploration program at the Batman deposit consisted of 22 diamond core and reverse circulation drillholes containing some 9647.5 meters that targeted both infill definitional drilling and step-out drilling.
-In 2011 Vista has continued to drill following drillhole VB11-003, however the results after VB11-003 were not received in time to be included in this report.
-TABLE 10-1 contains information of the 22 drillholes completed.
-A total of 9,635 assays from 22 drillholes were added for this resource.
-FIGURE 10-1 is a plan map that details the locations of all exploration drillholes drilled at the Batman deposit up to and including VB11-003.
+A total of 12,820 assays from 18 drillholes were added for this resource.
+FIGURE 10-1 is a plan map that details the locations of all exploration drillholes drilled at the Batman deposit up to and including VB12-014.